-Section 16(a) of the 1934 Act requires the Company's officers and directors, and persons who own more than 10% of our shares, to file reports of securities ownership and changes in such ownership with the SEC.
+Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act") requires the Company's officers and directors, and persons who own more than 10% of our shares, to file reports of securities ownership and changes in such ownership with the SEC.
 Officers, directors, and greater than 10% shareholders also are required by SEC rules to furnish the Company with copies of all Section 16(a) forms they file.

-Based solely on the Company's review of Forms 3, 4 and 5 filed by such persons and information provided by the Company's directors and officers, the Company believes that during the year ended February 28, 2022, all Section 16(a) filing requirements applicable to such persons were met in a timely manner, with the following inadvertent exception: Christian Oberbeck filed a late Form 4 with respect to a transfer of shares to an employee of our investment adviser as compensation on May 10, 2021.
+Based solely on the Company's review of Forms 3, 4 and 5 filed by such persons and information provided by the Company's directors and officers, the Company believes that during the year ended February 28, 2023, all Section 16(a) filing requirements applicable to such persons were met in a timely manner, with the following inadvertent exception: Christian Oberbeck filed a late Form 4 with respect to a transfer of shares to his children on December 5, 2022.